Subsidiarity: Political theory

 Alexis de Tocqueville's classic study, Democracy in America, may be viewed as an examination of the operation of the principle of subsidiarity in early 19th century America.
-Tocqueville noted that the French Revolution began with "a push towards decentralization ... in the end, an extension of centralization".
+Tocqueville noted that the French Revolution began with "a push towards decentralization… in the end, an extension of centralization".
 He wrote that "Decentralization has, not only an administrative value, but also a civic dimension, since it increases the opportunities for citizens to take interest in public affairs; it makes them get accustomed to using freedom.
 And from the accumulation of these local, active, persnickety freedoms, is born the most efficient counterweight against the claims of the central government, even if it were supported by an impersonal, collective will."

 As Christian Democratic political parties were formed, they adopted the Catholic social teaching of subsidiarity, as well as the neo-Calvinist theological teaching of sphere sovereignty, with both Catholics and Protestants agreeing "that the principles of sphere sovereignty and subsidiarity boiled down to the same thing".

 The term "subsidiarity" is also used to refer to a tenet of some forms of conservative or libertarian thought in the United States.
 For example, conservative author Reid Buckley writes:

 Will the American people never learn that, as a principle, to expect swift response and efficiency from government is fatuous?
 Will we never heed the principle of subsidiarity (in which our fathers were bred), namely that no public agency should do what a private agency can do better, and that no higher-level public agency should attempt to do what a lower-level agency can do better – that to the degree the principle of subsidiarity is violated, first local government, the state government, and then federal government wax in inefficiency?
 Moreover, the more powers that are invested in government, and the more powers that are wielded by government, the less well does government discharge its primary responsibilities, which are (1) defence of the commonwealth, (2) protection of the rights of citizens, and (3) support of just order.

 The United Nations Development Programme's 1999 report on decentralisation noted that subsidiarity was an important principle.
 It quoted one definition:

-Decentralization, or decentralising governance, refers to the restructuring or reorganisation of authority so that there is a system of co-responsibility between institutions of governance at the central, regional and local levels according to the principle of subsidiarity, thus increasing the overall quality and effectiveness of the system of governance, while increasing the authority and capacities of sub-national levels.

 According to Richard Macrory, the positive effects of a political/economic system governed by the principle of subsidiarity include: